Artificial Grass Buying Guide

 Landscape artificial turf is also used indoors or outdoors.
 Usually, indoor artificial turf is low-pile and not as realistically made.
 It can even come in different colors!
 This landscape turf is temporary or installed on patios and is typically not used for entire lawns.

-Pros of Landscape Artificial Grass:
+Pros of Landscape Turf:

 - Bug-be-Gone: You’ve got artificial grass covering your lawn.
 That means bugs will be a thing of the past.
 Everybody wants fewer creepy-crawlies when enjoying their yard.